Best Unsung Hero: Ralph Merkle

 Such exposure benefits us all, since Schneier is among the few industry leaders to break into the mainstream press in a big way.
 When a major breach is discovered, reporters often turn to him for comment--and, to his credit, he's usually available.
 Such access can go a long way in creating a better-educated Internet community to help fight the good fight.

-Awareness Trainer: Donna Robinson-Staton
+Best Awareness Trainer: Donna Robinson-Staton

 U.S. Department of Housing and Urban Development

 Remember the scene in the film Marathon Man, where the Nazi dentist, drill poised, repeatedly asks his victim, "Is it safe?"
 If you work for the U.S. Department of Housing and Urban Development (HUD), you do.

 It's the opening scene of a video program director Donna Robinson-Staton uses to reinforce the need for sound infosecurity among HUD's 13,000 employees.